This was never in the pattern

 A massive man, just a few rows behind, hammering the window with both hands.
 The sound is violent, not just loud—he means for it to break.
 His movements are jagged, too fast, as if his body is struggling to keep up with his mind.

 He lurches forward, clamps his teeth onto the rail in front of him, gnashing like an animal worrying a bone.
 He bites down, hard—hard enough that I wonder if his teeth will break.
-His eyes are wide, flicking left to right in erratic, stuttering motions, like something inside him is forcing them to track unseen figures.
+His eyes are wide, flicking left to right in erratic, stuttering motions.

 Then he jerks back and slams the window again, harder this time.